Dylan097/Project-1/README.md

     - Once saved, the page refreshes automatically with a link to the webpage

-This is the live link - https://dylan097.github.io/Project-1/
+This is the live link - [Paintballers Elite](https://dylan097.github.io/Project-1/)

 ## credits